usamasq/RenderCue/README.md

 Visualize your render flow before you start:

 - Click **Sync to VSE** to generate strips in the Video Sequence Editor for all queued jobs.
-- Adjust strip lengths or positions in the VSE, then click **Sync from VSE** to update your RenderCue frame ranges.

 ### 4. Rendering